Mesoestetic Skin Rejuvenation

-During the first 2 days after the treatment and in case of very sensitive skins, the skin may be reddened.
-This is a normal reaction.
-You may also observe a feeling of tension and burning.
-To reduce the skin discomfort sensation, you may increase frequency of soothing cream application.
+During the first 2 days after the treatment the skin may be reddened and sensitive, this is a very normal reaction.
+You may also observe a feeling of tension and tightness.
+To reduce the skin discomfort sensation, you may increase frequency of moisturiser cream application.

 - Skin allergies

 - Bacterial infections

 - Tendency to develop keloids

 The adverse effects are usually foreseeable, moderate and temporary.
 These usually involve exfoliation of the skin for approximately 7-10 days, redness, tenderness, intensified acne lesions, post-treatment discolourations in case of patients who do not observe the sun protection rules.

 The best way to know which treatment will be the best for you is to book in for a consultation with our skin specialist, and they can create a customised treatment plan for your skin.